contentbox-modules/contentbox-elasticsearch/README.md

 # ContentBox Elasticsearch Search Provider

 This contentbox module provides elasticsearch search capabilities for the ContentBox CMS Platform.
-In addition, with the addition of the [Ingest Attachment Plugin for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/plugins/current/ingest-attachment.html), it adds capabilities of ingesting PDF, MS Word, and other supported document formats from a directory you specify in the configuration.
+With the addition of the [Ingest Attachment Plugin for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/plugins/current/ingest-attachment.html), it adds capabilities of ingesting PDF, MS Word, and other supported document formats from a directory you specify in the configuration.

 ## Getting Started